okterok/manager-readme/README.md

 I appreciate open and honest communication, even if it's hard to hear or give.
 I recognize it might not be easy to give or receive candid feedback, so if you are most comfortable with a given mechanism (Slack, email, Zoom, etc) please let me know.

 ### Slack
 I will keep my Slack on while I'm working.
-I will try and put it in Do Not Disturb when I'm in meetings, but might forget.
 Please feel free to send me a message whenever something comes up and know I'll respond when I next can.
-Emails and Google Docs for larger conversations are also welcome :).
+Due to the retention policy in Slack, important topics should be kept in Google Docs and email.

 ### 1-1s
 I’ll be meeting with you on a regular cadence to discuss pretty much whatever you’d like.
 Some ideas of things we could talk about include: